Fun with Charts: The Current Warhammer 40k Meta

 These posts are for the community, email Blood of Kittens for any stories or events you want to see promoted.

-Recap and PDFs for the top ITC lists from GT and Major Tournaments for February 2019.read more
+Recap and PDFs for the top ITC Warhammer 40k lists from GT and Major Tournaments for April 2019.read more

-Week 4 is completed of the new and exicting modivational project from Blood of Kittens focusing on Necrons.read more
+New exicting modivation project from Blood of Kittens focusing on the White Scars.read more